-- g.
-Grade level advancement for students in grades 9 12 shall be earned by course credits and other proficiency criteria where applicable.
-Changes in grade level classification shall be made two times per year prior to the beginning of the fall and spring semester.
-[EIE LOCAL] - h.
-With the exception of migrant students, an "incomplete" grade recorded for the third six weeks (marking period) of the second semester must be made up by September 1 or within five days of the first day of attendance of the fall semester.
+j.
+With the exception of migrant students, an "incomplete" grade recorded for the sixth six weeks (marking period) of the second semester must be made up by September 1 or within five days of the first day of attendance of the fall semester.
 Work not completed within the specified time will be given zero (0) credit and averaged with the other work.